 Chin Lam has a M.A. in Applied Linguistics and TESL and a B.A. in Linguistics and Anthropology, both from UCLA.
 She has been an ESL instructor since 2001, and began teaching at Saddleback College in 2009.
 Before coming to Saddleback, she was an ESL instructor at UCI Extension, UCLA Extension, and various community colleges.
 Chin remains active in the field of ESL by attending and presenting at conferences.
 She has been a member of TESOL and CATESOL for many years.
 Chin understands how important ESL classes are to her students, especially since her family were first generation immigrants to this country.
 Chin enjoys learning languages and speaks a few dialects of Chinese and some Vietnamese and Spanish.
 In her free time, Chin enjoys seeing the world, eating food from different cultures, and trying to exercise.

-Julie knows that learning English isn’t just about studying the proper grammar or correct pronunciation; it also means learning how to adapt to this new culture.
-For this reason, she truly enjoys helping her students learn about life here in California, and she is always thrilled to see her students succeed in reaching their goals.
-In the classroom, Julie realizes that students learn language in different ways, so she likes to use a variety of teaching techniques to keep her classes lively and interactive.
+Learning English isn’t just about studying the proper grammar or correct pronunciation; it also means learning how to adapt to this new culture.
+For this reason, Julie truly enjoys helping her students learn about life here in California, and she loves to see her students succeed in reaching their goals.
+In the classroom, Julie uses a variety of teaching techniques to keep her classes lively and interactive.
 She wants to make sure that students learn something new in every class meeting.

 Outside of teaching, Julie McGirr is involved in her local community, and she loves being outdoors – particularly at the beach.
 And most of all, she especially enjoys spending time with her family, traveling, scuba diving and learning new things.

 Emeritus faculty are professors who were Full-time Faculty at Saddleback College, but have retired from full-time work.
 Many Emeritus Faculty still teach part-time here at Saddleback.